 The Resynthesizer plugin is a free, powerful third-party GIMP plugin that allows you to erase large objects from images, among other things.
 It is most similar to Photoshop’s Content Aware Fill feature – though in my opinion the Resynthesizer works better than this feature (I created a tutorial on the subject which you can watch on my YouTube channel).

 In this GIMP Help Article, I’ll show you how to download and install the Resynthesizer plugin for GIMP on Windows.
-I will address downloading and installing the plugin for MAC in another article.
+The video version of this tutorial is available directly below, while the Help Article version (available in multiple languages) is below the video.
+I address downloading and installing the plugin for MAC in this article.

 Step 1.
 Locate the Plugin Download